Night to Unite 2020

-Night to Unite is observed annually on the first Tuesday of August.
+Night to Unite is typically observed annually on the first Tuesday of August.
+However, in light of COVID-19, it has been rescheduled to October for 2020.

 Night to Unite is an effective and fun way to get to know your neighbors and prevent crime.
 This is a chance for neighbors to turn on their lights, lock their doors, and come together to strengthen their neighborhood bonds.